Hello, My Name Is Failure

 Time slipped by and before I knew it, I had gotten nothing done.
 The more time that I saw go by with nothing (or not the amount that I wanted) to show for it, the more I mentally scolded myself about wasting that time and dug myself into a deeper hole of low self esteem.
 If I didn’t see it, then I wouldn’t nag myself, and I wouldn’t feel that fear and regret.
 I began to avoid it all together.
 My creative muscles became weak.

 I wanted everything right then and there.
-I thought had didn’t have much time left.
+I thought I didn’t have much time left.
 As woman, I’m told, verbally and subliminally, that I didn’t have much time.
 Get everything done while you’re young, pretty, and useful.
 I rushed into many things.
 I was hungry for everything.
 Sometimes we delude ourselves into thinking that there are deadlines and only one set of rules to follow.

 This is not to say that having goals and deadlines are completely unhealthy.
 It’s okay in moderation.
 We all need something to work towards.
 But don’t get so caught up in the process that you lose yourself.

 I chased after old dreams and was set on one straight-and-narrow path.
 I had a wonderful partner who supported me and briefly not a care in the world.
 Things went well for a while.
 I couldn’t believe the life I was living.
-I was a small-town girl who had finally made it to the big city to finally live my life.
+I was a small-town girl who had made it to the big city to finally live my life.
 It was picturesque.
 I thought I had it made.
 For the first time in a long while, I was fearless.

 I got caught in the trap of pressure and time.
-I was also caught in the trap of expectations, others’ and my own.
+I was also caught in the trap of expectations, that of others’ and my own.
 I was caught way before the big city move and had no idea.
 It took me a long time to figure it out.
 When I thought that I had hit rock-bottom, I was continuously proven that there was a level lower.

 Throughout this experience, I lost great loves and connections, but by grace, have been able to welcome new ones and welcome back old ones.
 Losing people is always painful, but when you lose partners who were so engraved into your personal foundation, it feels like your limbs have been torn off.
 The ground beneath you crumbles and you are turned inside out.

 People were and are so important to me that I bent over backwards to please them and keep them in my life.
 Pretending and even fooling myself that it was all okay.
 It was to my twisted understanding that not doing so meant that I was not doing EVERYTHING possible for others and that in itself was selfish.
 Being selfish is wrong.
 Trying to undo that philosophy that I had practiced my whole life was incredibly hard.
 Now I’m learning the art of letting go.
 Letting go does not always mean loss, but it is never guaranteed that they will come back.
-However, if you are in the right set of mind, when and if they do reenter, it’s an amazing feeling.
+However, if you are in the right set of mind, when and if they do re-enter, it’s an amazing feeling.
 A warm, calm, serendipitous feeling.

 It’s incredibly easy to get caught up in people and in circumstances.
 It’s like getting swept away by a strong current.
 We forget ourselves.
 We forget to take time to really know ourselves.
 To consult our intuition.
 Sometimes you need to update yourself ON YOURSELF, because people change and grow.
 That’s okay.
 That’s more than okay.
 You’re doing fine, kid.